Business News | Stock Market News and Shares | Financial news - ExBulletin

 Business News | Stock Market News and Shares | Financial news

-Paytm IPO Live Updates: The offering will open to investors today and close on November 10.
-The price range for the offer has been set at Rs 2,080 to Rs 2,150 per share.
+TVS Motor Company’s recent decision to create a separate branch for electric vehicle operations follows government plans to decarbonize the domestic transportation sector.
+The government intends to achieve a sales penetration of electric vehicles of 30% for passenger cars, 70% for commercial vehicles and 80% for two and three wheels by 2030.
 Which of these young people will score the most points in this ipl?
-Thank you for voting FSN E-Commerce See profile Nidan Laboratory See profile FINO Payments See profile SJS Company See profile chat box CEO, ajayastromoneyguru November 08 – 2:00 p.m.
-What do the stars predict? chat box CEO, ajayastromoneyguru November 08 – 2:00 p.m.
-What do the stars predict?
+Thank you for voting FSN E-Commerce See profile Nidan Laboratory See profile FINO Payments See profile SJS Company See profile chat box Founder, Finsafe November 16 – 1:00 p.m.
+How to make smart money decisions? chat box Founder, Finsafe November 16 – 1:00 p.m.
+How to make smart money decisions?
 No AGM / AGE available

 New trends